Big Wood

 The woodland block has seen little change over many years allowing for a mixture of broadleaf ancient woodland to establish.
 The site incorporates a large clearing through the centre of the site which is dominated with bracken.

-There is a surfaced pathway throughout the woodland linking back to Peacock Meadows North and South allowing for visitors to undertake various walking routes and lengths.
+There is a surfaced pathway throughout the woodland, linking back to Peacock Meadows North and South allowing for visitors to undertake various walking routes and lengths.

 Facilities

-Big Wood has the following facilities:
+Big Wood has :

 • noticeboards and way-markers to help guide your way around the site